quintenroets/corona/README.md

 * Customizable date range
 * Option to visualize situation in specific province only

-The images below compare the script visualization and sciensano visualization of the number of Covid cases on the same day (29/12/2021).
+The images below compare the script and sciensano visualization of the number of Covid cases in the same period (01/03/2020 - 29/12/2021).
 While the Sciensano visualization gives the impression of a comfortable downward trend, the script visualization already shows the beginning of an upward trend, caused by the Omicron variant.
-In the sciensano visualization, the peaks seem to come out of nowhere, whereas the script visualization better visualizes the buildup of the peaks.
+In the sciensano visualization, the peaks seem to come out of nowhere, but in the script visualization their buildup is visualized more clearly.

 # Sciensano